Rustan's: 1978 elections; Tantocos' legal issues

+Further growth

-By 1973, it opened a second major store in Cubao, and a third in Cebu in 1981.
-During the 1990s, Rustan's grew to include a large store in upscale Shangri-la Plaza in Mandaluyong and another branch in Ayala Alabang.
+During the 1990s, Rustan's grew to include a large store in upscale Shangri-la Plaza in Mandaluyong and another branch in Ayala Alabang, Muntinlupa and at Ayala Center Cebu in Cebu City.

 In parallel, the Tantoco family's reputation as leading retailers continued to grow as the couple's six children became involved in the daily business.
 In 1987, Stores Specialists Inc began operations to focus on the Philippine franchises for many of the world's top brands.
 The brand portfolio consists of over 100 brands and over 600 stores; brands include Marks & Spencer, TWG Tea, The Gap, Old Navy, Banana Republic, Zara, Tory Burch, and Calvin Klein.
-SSI is a publicly-listed company in the Philippine Stock Exchange.
+Stores Specialists Inc. (SSI) is a publicly listed company in the Philippine Stock Exchange.

-Other major businesses within the Rustan Group of Companies (RGOC) include Rustan Coffee which was one of the earliest operators of Starbucks outside the United States, Royal Duty Free Stores, ADORA – a luxury boutique department store, Sta.
-Elena Golf Course & Estate, and The Rustia-Tantoco Foundation.
+Other major businesses within the Rustan Group of Companies (RGOC) include Rustan Coffee which was one of the earliest operators of Starbucks outside the United States, Royal Duty Free Stores, ADORA – a luxury boutique department store, Santa Elena Realty Inc., and The Rustia-Tantoco Foundation.

 The Tantoco couple's six children have been involved in different areas of the business over the years.
-Today the chairman is eldest daughter Zenaida R. Tantoco, and the president is the eldest grandson Bienvenido V. Tantoco III.
+Today, the chairman is the eldest daughter Zenaida R. Tantoco, while the president is the eldest grandson Bienvenido V. Tantoco III.